 Few camps in Africa are better associated with both top of the line game-viewing and amenities as Mombo Camp is.
 Each of the elevated, spacious tented suites contain private decks with a plunge pool and swing bed.
 The suites are connected to the main area by a series of elevated walkways.
 The main area combines both the “classic” safari elements with a stunning modern elegance to create a superb dining and lounge experience.

 Jessica’s game-viewing highlights included a pride of 8 lions chowing down after successfully hunting 3 buffaloes, a close sighting of a black rhino, bat-eared foxes, giraffes, and elephants.
-Additionally, Jessica couldn’t help but laugh when some baboons deciding to drink out of their private plunge pool!
+Jessica couldn’t help but laugh when she found baboons drinking out of their private plunge pool!

 Qorokwe Site Inspection

 Because of its proximity to Chitabe Camp, Jessica decided to do a site inspection at Qorokwe Camp.
-Qorokwe is a different kind of luxurious: where Chitabe has a more of a “classic” feeling and design, Qorokwe melds African design and decor with a more modernist touch.
+Qorokwe offers a different kind of luxury.
+Chitabe has a more of a “classic” feel and design, Qorokwe melds African design and decor with a more modernist touch.